gamemanual0/gm0/source/docs/power-and-electronics/motor-guide/wiring-mounting-motors.rst

 Depending on the vendor, the motors can come with one of the following connectors:

-- :term:`JST-VH` connector (REV motors)
+- :term:`JST VH` connector (REV motors)
 - :term:`Anderson PowerPole` (AndyMark's NeveRest)
-- 3.5mm Bullet connector (goBILDA)
+- :term:`3.5mm Bullet` connector (goBILDA)

-:term:`JST-VH` is probably easiest to use, as it is the same connector used by REV Expansion Hub.
-The :term:`JST-VH` connection has a locking mechanism for peace of mind. :term:`PowerPoles <Anderson PowerPole>` are very reliable and sturdy but somewhat bulky.
-Bullet connectors are very compact, making it easy to route the cable through openings, but can disconnect if someone pulls on the wire, so you need to be careful with them.
+:term:`JST VH` is probably easiest to use, as it is the same connector used by REV Expansion Hub.
+The :term:`JST VH` connection has a locking mechanism for peace of mind. :term:`PowerPoles <Anderson PowerPole>` are very reliable and sturdy but somewhat bulky. :term:`3.5mm Bullet` connectors are very compact, making it easy to route the cable through openings, but can disconnect if someone pulls on the wire, so you need to be careful with them.

-Since REV Hubs use :term:`JST-VH` connectors, to connect a motor with :term:`Anderson PowerPole` or bullet connectors you need adapters which you can purchase from REV Robotics and goBILDA.
+Since REV Hubs use :term:`JST VH` connectors, to connect a motor with :term:`Anderson PowerPole` or :term:`3.5mm Bullet` connectors you need adapters which you can purchase from REV Robotics and goBILDA.

 You can extend or shorten motor power cables by soldering additional length of cable.
 This is legal as long as you use 18 gauge or thicker cables.
 Teams can also purchase extender cables to chain multiple pieces of cable together.